nvie/git-toolbelt/README.md

 taken out of the history again when done rebasing.)

+### git spinoff

+Inspired by Magit's `spinoff` command.
+Creates and checks out a new branch starting at and tracking the current branch.
+That branch in turn is reset to the last commit it shares with its upstream.
+If the current branch has no upstream or no unpushed commits, then the new branch is created anyway and the previously current branch is not touched.

+This is useful to create a feature branch after work has already began on the old branch (likely but not necessarily "master").

 ### git push-current

 Pushed the current branch out to `origin`, and makes sure to setup tracking of